 In a way, most of the people who were told about the North American Soccer League’s decision to cancel the 2018 season were ready for that outcome.
 It almost seemed as if it was destined to happen after all of the events leading up to this point.
 Hell, the most pessimistic supporter of an NASL club could have told you the writing was on the wall after the tumultuous offseason of 2016-17.
 Be that as it may, Miami currently has zero professional clubs ready to play in a professional league for the 2018 season.

 Losing anything isn’t nice.
 Losing a soccer match can hurt.
 Losing your keys is annoying.
 But there’s nothing like losing your sanity as you follow a legal battle between the league your soccer team plays in and the nation’s soccer federation.
 A battle that leaves a team without a league, players without jobs and supporters with a lot of summertime weekends free.

 During this offseason of uncertainty, Magic City Soccer writer Drew Housman is helping you keep up-to-date.
-Below you can find Drew’s “Off-Season Player Tracker,” which lists the known status of every current (or now former) The Miami FC Player.
+Below you can find Drew’s “Off-Season Player Tracker,” which lists the known status of every current (or now former) The Miami FC player.
+The Miami FC Player Tracker updates you with inbound and outbound player movement.
 You can find more information by visiting the subreddit.

-During the Miami FC’s Facebook Live event last week, Bruce Silverman and Sean Flynn announced that Miami FC 2 will open the NPSL campaign on the road at Miami United (Ted Hendricks Stadium) on 4/15.
-They will return home to complete their season series against United on April 21st at St. Thomas University.
+During the Miami FC’s Facebook Live event last week, Bruce Silverman and Sean Flynn announced that the Miami FC 2 schedule will have them opening the NPSL campaign on the road at Miami United (Ted Hendricks Stadium) on April 15.
+They will return home to complete their season series against United on April 21 at St. Thomas University.